drupal-composer/drupal-project/README.md

 ### How do I specify a PHP version ?

-This project supports PHP 7.3 as minimum version (see [Environment requirements of Drupal 9](https://www.drupal.org/docs/understanding-drupal/how-drupal-9-was-made-and-what-is-included/environment-requirements-of)), however it's possible that a `composer update` will upgrade some package that will then require PHP 7.3+.
+This project supports PHP 7.4 as minimum version (see Drupal 9.4 [PHP requirements](https://www.drupal.org/docs/system-requirements/php-requirements#versions)) and [Drop official PHP 7.3 support in Drupal 9.4](https://www.drupal.org/project/drupal/issues/2917655), however it's possible that a `composer update` will upgrade some package that will then require PHP 7.4+.

 To prevent this you can add this code to specify the PHP version you want to use in the `config` section of `composer.json`: